 A person’s glucose, or blood sugar, level refers to how much sugar is in their bloodstream.
 Sugar is the body’s primary source of energy.

 The pancreas secretes insulin, a hormone, to keep blood sugar at safe levels.
-In a person with diabetes, the body either cannot use insulin correctly or it cannot produce enough.
+In a person with diabetes, the body either cannot use insulin correctly or cannot produce enough.

+Honey may be a healthful substitute for refined sugars.
 However, people should use it in moderation.
 It, too, can cause blood sugar levels to spike, especially when a person uses honey in addition to, rather than instead of, another form of sugar.

 Some manufacturers produce honey that is not pure and may contain added sugars or syrups.

-It is also important to note that raw honey can contain a toxin that can cause botulism or otherwise be dangerous for infants younger than 1 year.
+It is also important to note that raw honey

-Raw honey starts out as flower nectar.
+Raw honey starts as flower nectar.
 After bees collect the nectar, it naturally breaks down into simple sugars, which bees store in honeycombs.

 Unlike refined white sugar, honey also contains vitamins, minerals, and antioxidants.